 - PRAIRIE DOG BIOLOGY

-Prairie dogs are small animals, generally around 1-2 lbs, which have short strong legs designed for digging.
+Prairie dogs are small animals, generally in the2-3 lb range, which have short strong legs designed for digging.
 Black tailed dogs can grow up over 4 lbs but are generally in the 2-3 lb size.
 White tailed dogs can grow almost as large but are most commonly around 1-3 lbs.
-Prairie dogs will create towns which can cover thousands of miles and include several million animals.
+Prairie dogs can create towns which can cover thousands of miles and include several million animals.